egracer/untangled-intro/background/react.md

 reflect the web app's changing state, the browser renders fewer changes to the DOM and does so less frequently than repeated calls to the slower DOM manipulation functions.

-There are [plenty of resources listed below](#more) that discuss virtual dom in more depth.
+There are [plenty of resources listed below](#more) that discuss virtual DOM in more depth.

 #### React Elements